newrelic/newrelic-telemetry-sdk-java/README.md

     <dependency>
       <groupId>com.newrelic.telemetry</groupId>
       <artifactId>telemetry-core</artifactId>
-      <version>0.13.1</version>
+      <version>0.13.2</version>
     </dependency>
     <dependency>
       <groupId>com.newrelic.telemetry</groupId>
       <artifactId>telemetry-http-okhttp</artifactId>
-      <version>0.13.1</version>
+      <version>0.13.2</version>
     </dependency>
 ```

 Gradle dependencies:

 ```
-implementation("com.newrelic.telemetry:telemetry-core:0.13.1")
+implementation("com.newrelic.telemetry:telemetry-core:0.13.2")
-implementation("com.newrelic.telemetry:telemetry-http-okhttp:0.13.1")
+implementation("com.newrelic.telemetry:telemetry-http-okhttp:0.13.2")
 ```

 Take a look at the example code in the [telemetry_examples](telemetry_examples) module.
 We recommend looking at the [TelemetryClientExample](telemetry_examples/src/main/java/com/newrelic/telemetry/examples/TelemetryClientExample.java)
 first.

-Note: If you do not want to include `okhttp` as a transitive depenedency, you will need to provide a custom implementation of the
+Note: If you do not want to include `okhttp` as a transitive dependency, you will need to provide a custom implementation of the
 `com.newrelic.telemetry.http.HttpPoster` interface, rather than using the `com.newrelic.telemetry:telemetry-http-okhttp` library.

 ## Usage